 Set Up Payment Method

-The payment options shown depend on whether the first billing date is today (immediate billing) or in the future (deferred billing).
-Free memberships skip this step entirely.For immediate billing (first billing date is today):
+The payment options shown depend on whether today’s charge is deferred or immediate.
+Free memberships skip this step entirely.For immediate billing (charging today):

 - Pick from the patient’s saved payment methods, or enter a new card in the payment terminal.